joaoAmaralB/mazeProject/README.md

 # mazeProject
-A maze project I made in the third semester using the C language
+A maze project I made in the second semester using the C language